kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

            protocol: HTTPS
          tls:
            mode: SIMPLE
-           credentialName: secret-name # Edit this value
+           credentialName: secret-name # Name of the Secret created in the Certificate CR in the previous step.
+Edit this value
          hosts:
            - "my.sub1.mydomain.com" # Edit this value
    EOF